The Hunter's Blades Trilogy: Reception

-The Thousand Orcs debuted on the New York Times bestseller list at number 11.
+The Thousand Orcs debuted on The New York Times Best Seller list at number 11.
 Reviews were generally positive.
 Publishers Weekly described it as a "rousing tale of derring-do and harrowing escapes", although in doing so they acknowledged that it was a "light-hearted sword and sorcery novel" which gained some depth through Drizzt's philosophical ponderings about human frailties.
 Similarly, Paul Brink, writing for the School Library Journal, acknowledged the author's use of Drizzt to "reflect on issues of racial prejudice".

-The Lone Drow debuted on the New York Times bestseller list at number 7.
+The Lone Drow debuted on The New York Times Best Seller list at number 7.
 Staff Reviewer Tom Gafkjen from d20zines.com awarded the book a "B" grade.
 He praised the well-written combat sequences (a point that was also acknowledged by Jackie Cassada when she commented on the first novel in the series) but he did not enjoy the repetitious writing about the character Drizzt brooding over the death of a moon elf.
 He noted the exceptional writing although preferring the first book of the trilogy.
 A similarly mixed review came from Publishers Weekly – while mostly negative, the reviewers acknowledged that the novel did (occasionally) rise above the cliché, and that "a few characters do achieve some complexity".
 Cassada, on the other hand, seemed taken by the second novel in the trilogy, praising the "tense battles, vivid landscapes and memorable characters".
 The Lone Drow debuted at #7 on the New York Times Best Seller list in October 2003.
 Publishers Weekly felt that The Lone Drow was clichéd, but that some of the characters did achieve "some complexity".
 They singled out two characters for praise: Innovindel, an elf who talks "pensively" of her long life in contrast to the short lived humans, and Obould the orc king.